districtr/districtr/docs/03toolsplugins/brusherasetools.md

-First, each `BrushToolOptions` requires a map `Brush`, a list of `colors` and `options`, parameters from `BrushTool` that are passed in to create `this.brush`, `this.colors` and `this.options` within this Options class. `RenderToolbar` is also passed in alway defined as `undefined`.
+First, each `BrushToolOptions` requires a map `Brush`, a list of `colors` and `options`, parameters from `BrushTool` that are passed in to create `this.brush`, `this.colors` and `this.options` within this Options class. `RenderToolbar` is also passed is defined always as `undefined`.

 Currently, the `options` object contains keys like `community`, `county_brush`, and `alt_counties` provided by `tools-plugin.js`.